juniperonline/markdown_syntax_test/test_article.md

 Arrow functions are a compact alternative to the traditional function syntax.
 However, they are quite particular and so is their usage.
 Let's dive in!

 //small changes to grammar.
-Lesson instead of lecture and replacing "of" with "in" refference to the unique concept in javascript
+Lesson instead of lecture and replacing "of" with "in" refference to the unique concept in javascript//
 ___

 ## Syntax

 The name of the function is derived from the 'fat arrow' we use in between the two sides of the function.
-The left side represents the parameters and the right side - the expression or statement of the function.
+The left side represents the parameters and the right side consists of the expression or statement of the function.

-//we derive -> is derived
+//we derive -> is derived, right side consists of....//

 <p align="center">
     <img src="./pictures/arrow_functions.PNG" style="width: 60%"/>